Live Demo: 100% Patching Coverage in Just 5 Minutes

 IP address of the proxy server.

-Port set in proxy configuration for incoming connections, for example, dword:00000c38
+Port set in your proxy configuration for incoming connections, for example, dword:00000c38

 Username configured in your proxy for authentication.